typescript-eslint/typescript-eslint/packages/parser/README.md

 - **`ecmaFeatures.jsx`** - default `false`.
 Enable parsing JSX when `true`.
 More details can be found [here](https://www.typescriptlang.org/docs/handbook/jsx.html).

-  NOTE: this setting does not effect known file types (.js, .jsx, .ts, .tsx, .json) because the typescript compiler has its own internal handling for known file extensions.
+  NOTE: we do not always respect this setting, as in some configurations, we have to rely upon the typescript compiler's internal handling based on file extensions.
   The exact behaviour is as follows:

-  - if `parserOptions.project` is provided:
+  - if `parserOptions.project` is _not_ provided:
     - `.js`, `.jsx`, `.tsx` files are parsed as if this is true.
     - `.ts` files are parsed as if this is false.
     - unknown extensions (`.md`, `.vue`) will respect this setting.
-  - if `parserOptions.project` is _not_ provided:
+  - if `parserOptions.project` is provided (i.e. you are using rules with type information):
     - `.js`, `.jsx`, `.tsx` files are parsed as if this is true.
     - `.ts` files are parsed as if this is false.
     - "unknown" extensions (`.md`, `.vue`) **are parsed as if this is false**.